-It is used to define the necessary parameters for the modelling of CDMA systems.
-The CDMA interface has been split into 2 tabs.
+It is used to define the necessary parameters for the modelling of OFDMA systems.
+The OFDMA interface has been split into 2 tabs, general settings and positioning.

 General settings

 The General settings tabsheet contains a range of OFDMA system parameters as well as some parameters that depend on the modelled direction of OFDMA link (uplink vs. downlink).
-8 panels characterised the OFDMA system.
-The below graphic represent the OFDMA UL..
+8 panels characterise the OFDMA DL system while 9 panels characterise the OFDMA UL system.
+The below graphic represent the OFDMA DL.